Wildlife Ecology and Management

 - You can work on the Forest and Environmental Resource Management Enterprise team (FERM) or in The Mesocosm, an underground process research lab.

-- Earn a Master's degree in just a single year of study beyond your undergrad degree through the accelerated master's program in forestry.
+- Earn a Master's degree in just a single year of study beyond your undergrad degree through the accelerated master's program in forestry or geographic information science.

 Once your degree is complete, you’ll be qualified for positions such as regulatory project manager, wildlife biologist, natural resource manager, wildlife refuge manager, or even researcher and professor.